4-H Youth are helping adults find jobs, understand remote work, and how to access or adopt new technology.

 According to National 4-H, more than 20 million people living in the U.S. lack broadband access, an essential service in today’s economy.
 Inequitable access to reliable Internet connectivity and a lack of digital skills are contributing to a growing opportunity gap in areas like education, employment, healthcare, social fulfillment and entrepreneurship, with rural communities and communities of color being most affected.

-To become a 4-H Tech Changemaker, contact your local Extension office for more information.
+To become a 4-H Tech Changemaker, contact your local Extension office for more info.

-4-H Tech Changemakers puts teens at the forefront of increasing digital inclusion in their communities through collaboration with corporate partners, local elected officials, nonprofits, educators and businesses.
+Teens increasing digital inclusion through collaboration with corporate partners, local elected officials, nonprofits, educators and businesses.